Frequently Asked Questions About Rwanda Safaris & Gorilla Trekking

 What is gorilla trekking in Rwanda?

 Gorilla trekking is a guided hike into the dense high-altitude forests of Volcanoes National Park to observe habituated mountain gorilla families.
-It is a strictly regulated conservation activity where you spend exactly one hour watching, photographing, and learning about these majestic primates in their natural habitat.
+It is a strictly regulated conservation activity where visitors spend exactly one hour watching, photographing, and learning about these mountain gorillas in their natural habitat.

 How much does a gorilla trekking permit cost in Rwanda?